History of Roger's Community Garden

 Health Sciences Mentorship Grove

-In addition to being a traditional community garden, RUF is a living laboratory of student innovation and research.
+In addition to being a traditional community garden, RRCGUF is a living laboratory of student innovation and research.
 Our mission of agricultural research developed in response to students' and student organizations' desire for experiential learning and hands-on projects.
-As a result, RUF hosts several of its own projects through our own research division, Computer Science for Agriculture, and has teamed up with various engineering organizations to host their projects on RUF property.
+As a result, RCG hosts several of its own projects through our own research division, Computer Science for Agriculture, and has teamed up with various engineering organizations to host their projects on RCG property.

 All projects at RCG aim to make real differences at the University, hoping to meet and expanding system-wide sustainability.
 We hope to play a large part in the CNI and GFI initiatives set forth by UC President Janet Napolitano by designing and integrating new technologies that can reduce the impacts of terrestrial food production.